Fair and Reasonable Contract Price

 This Advisory instructs State agencies on how to ensure that a procurement contract price is fair and reasonable.
 This guidance must be incorporated into Action Agenda Items recommending award of contracts based on a single bid or a single offer received or based on a sole source determination.

-The phrase fair and reasonable, though used in State Procurement Regulations, is not defined.* Procurement agencies often use the phrase fair and reasonable to describe contract prices on Agenda Items recommending awards.
+BACKGROUND: The phrase fair and reasonable, though used in State Procurement Regulations, is not defined.* Procurement agencies often use the phrase fair and reasonable to describe contract prices on Agenda Items recommending awards.
 However, these Items typically do not explain what underpins the agency’s conclusion.
 The Board of Public Works intends for State agencies to have a uniform approach to analyzing and recommending fair and reasonable contract prices.

 WHAT IS FAIR AND REASONABLE?